 Georgia is no exception to this rule.
 Formal statistics may show that men have a leading role in the agricultural sector, but Georgia’s reality looks quite different.
 A recent study by Mercy Corps documents the seasonal routines undertaken by rural women in the Samtskhe-Javakheti region.
-All year around, women look after the animals, including pigs, chicken, and milking cows.
-In spring, women help men in land preparation and cultivation, while also being actively involved in summer time weeding, hoeing and irrigation.
+All year round, women look after the animals, including pigs, chickens, and milking cows.
+In spring, women help men in land preparation and cultivation, while also being actively involved in summertime weeding, hoeing and irrigation.
 In autumn, women help with harvesting.

 Additionally, after the harvest season is over, women make preserves by pickling, drying, and processing fruits and vegetables.
 Most importantly, they are the ones to take farm products to the market and have quite a bit of independence in deciding how to reinvest the money or use it for current family needs.

-A recent survey ISET undertook in Western Georgia finds that there is only a tiny difference between the percentages of man and women involved in different farming activities (see table).
-Possible exceptions are application of chemicals and transportation.
+A recent survey ISET undertook in Western Georgia finds that there is only a tiny difference between the percentages of men and women involved in different farming activities (see table).
+Possible exceptions are the application of chemicals and transportation.

 GEORGIAN PLOWMEN (AND PLOW MOTHERS) IN HISTORY